top of page

-Seeds are defined as embryonic plants because they are produced from the ovule (small ovum) of the plant following fertilization, and consist of an embryo and a protective outer coating.
+Seeds are defined as embryonic plants because they are produced from the plant's ovule (small ovum) following fertilization and consist of an embryo and a protective outer coating.
 Seeds are a plant's source of reproduction and are very diverse.
 Pepitas are the seeds from the pumpkin.
 Chia seeds come from the mint family.
 Poppy, sunflower, and mustard seeds are beautiful flower plants.
 Hemp comes from the same plant as marijuana, but their seeds lack the high-inducing chemical tetrahydrocannabinol, better known as THC.
-Sesame seeds develop in triangular-shaped pods on plants that can reach 9 feet tall, and flaxseed comes from an annual herb, which is also harvested for linen fiber.
+Sesame seeds develop in triangular-shaped pods on plants that can reach nine feet tall, and flaxseed comes from an annual herb, which is also harvested for linen fiber.

-Following is a breakdown of some of the most common seeds that you can easily find.
+Following is a breakdown of some of the most common seeds you can easily find.

 Flax Seeds

-Flax is also known as linseeds and is considered a superfood in today’s health world.
-Their Latin name is Linum usitatissimum, which means “very useful,” and are among the richest sources of plant-based omega fatty acids.
-Flax was first introduced in the United States by the colonists, primarily to produce fiber for clothing.
-Still, every part of the flaxseed plant is utilized.
-Flaxseeds are available either whole milled, roasted and as oil.
-Flax oil is a replacement during Ayurvedic Panchakarma (detoxification) if the client cannot consume ghee.
-Flaxseeds are a natural anti-inflammatory and are packed with antioxidants which balance hormone and cortisol levels.
-They considered a brain booster and can help treat depression, anxiety, Alzheimer’s, and ADHD.
+Flax, also known as linseeds, is a superfood in today’s health world.
+Their Latin name is Linum usitatissimum, which means “very useful,” they are among the richest sources of plant-based omega fatty acids.
+Flaxseeds are a natural anti-inflammatory packed with antioxidants that balance hormone and cortisol levels.
+They are considered brain boosters and can help treat depression, anxiety, Alzheimer’s, and ADHD.
 Being a low-glycemic food, they help to control diabetes and are considered a natural laxative.
-Additionally, they regulate the metabolism of cholesterol, boosting HDL (good cholesterol), and reducing LDL (bad cholesterol).
+Additionally, they regulate cholesterol metabolism, boosting HDL and reducing LDL (bad cholesterol).

 Energetics: Sweet, astringent, and warming.

-Qualities: Heavy, sticky, slimy, oily, increase fat and water, alkalizing, and Ojas building.
+Qualities: Heavy, sticky, slimy, oily, alkalizing, and Ojas building.

 Vitamins: B1, B6, E, K, thiamin, folate, pantothenic, choline, and betaine.

-Minerals: Manganese, magnesium, phosphorus, selenium, potassium, copper, and zinc.
+Minerals: Manganese, magnesium, phosphorus, selenium, potassium, copper & zinc.

 Chia Seeds

-Referred to as a superfood in the health community.
-Originally grown in Mexico, the seeds are highly valued for their medicinal properties and nutritional value.
-Referred to as a superfood with health claims including reducing appetite and weight, lowering triglycerides, and improving blood sugar for diabetics.
+In the health community, it is referred to as a superfood.
+Originally grown in Mexico, the seeds are highly valued for their medicinal and nutritional properties.
+It has health claims, including reducing appetite and weight, lowering triglycerides, and improving blood sugar for diabetics.

 Energetics: Sweet and cooling.